Deloitte: Consumer Convenience Rules, but Financial Concerns Dampen Spending Habits in the US has been saved

 —Stephen Rogers, executive director, Deloitte Insights Consumer Industry Center, Deloitte LLP

 Deloitte provides industry-leading audit, consulting, tax and advisory services to many of the world’s most admired brands, including nearly 90% of the Fortune 500® and more than 7,000 private companies.
-Our people work across the industry sectors that drive and shape today’s marketplace — delivering measurable and lasting results that help reinforce public trust in our capital markets, inspire clients to see challenges as opportunities to transform and thrive, and help lead the way toward a stronger economy and a healthy society.
+Our people come together for the greater good and work across the industry sectors that drive and shape today’s marketplace — delivering measurable and lasting results that help reinforce public trust in our capital markets, inspire clients to see challenges as opportunities to transform and thrive, and help lead the way toward a stronger economy and a healthier society.
 Deloitte is proud to be part of the largest global professional services network serving our clients in the markets that are most important to them.
 Now celebrating 175 years of service, our network of member firms spans more than 150 countries and territories.
-Learn how Deloitte’s more than 312,000 people worldwide make an impact that matters at www.deloitte.com.
+Learn how Deloitte’s more than 330,000 people worldwide connect for impact at www.deloitte.com.